SwathyRagupathy/ID-Card-Tampering-Detection/README.md

 Step 6: Run application by command; python app.py

-You will get url copy it and paste in browser.
+Copy and Paste the URL in browser.